AionNext/BizCod/Programming Guide/Data.md

 ;
 ```

-This defdinition will not result in error.
+This definition is invalid and BizCod will nopt be able to resolve it.

 # Methods

-While data model defines data structures and provide the information about the buisnes objects, they alone do not provide any means to manipuate (process) its content.
-A method is simply a function that provides means to process the data mopdel strucrues and are attached to the data model
+While data models define data structures and provide the information about the business objects, they alone do not provide any means to manipuate (process) its content.
+A method is simply a function that provides means to process the data model structures and are attached to the data model

 ```js